KDAB/knut/docs/getting-started/script.md

 If the first line is a comment, it will be used as the script description.

 !!!
 Note ""
-    If you need to know more about QML, follow this link: [https://doc.qt.io/qt-5/qmlapplications.html](https://doc.qt.io/qt-5/qmlapplications.html)
+    If you need to know more about QML, follow this link: [https://doc.qt.io/qt-6/qmlapplications.html](https://doc.qt.io/qt-6/qmlapplications.html)

 ## Javascript script

-Javascipt scrits **must** contain a main function, the entry point for the script:
+Javascript scripts **must** contain a main function, the entry point for the script:

 ```js
 // Script description